ant-design/pro-components/README.md

 We very much welcome your contribution, you can build with us in the following ways 😃 ：

-- Use in your corporate or personal Ant Design Pro projects，umi and ProComponents。
+- Use Ant Design Pro，umi, and ProComponents in your corporate or personal projects.
-- Through [Issue](http://github.com/ant-design/https://github.com/ant-design/pro-components/issues) Report bugs or consult
+- Through [Issues](http://github.com/ant-design/https://github.com/ant-design/pro-components/issues) by reporting bugs or consulting
-- Submission [Pull Request](http://github.com/ant-design/https://github.com/ant-design/pro-components/pulls) Improved the code for ProComponents.
+- Submit a [Pull Request](http://github.com/ant-design/https://github.com/ant-design/pro-components/pulls) that improves the ProComponents code.

 ## Component Kanban